Title image: Andreas/Flickr CC BY 2.0

 Oceans Control the Stability of the Antarctic Ice Sheet

-Ironically, changes in ocean circulation are driving the Antarctic ice mass loss in Antarctica that is driving sea level rise.
+Ironically, changes in ocean circulation are driving the Antarctic ice mass loss in Antarctica that in turn drives sea level rise.

 Circulation in the Southern Ocean is dominated by the Antarctic Circumpolar Current (ACC), arguably the most important current on Earth.
 Propelled by never-ending westerly winds and unobstructed by land, the ACC circles Antarctica on a clockwise path, as shown in the map below.
 It is Earth’s most powerful current, carrying 165 million to 182 million cubic meters of water every second, moving 100 times as much water as all the world’s rivers combined.
 The current reaches widths of up to 2,000 kilometers (about 1,243 miles) and depths of up to 4,000 meters (about 13,123 feet).